Welcome from the Chair

 However distinct these programs might seem, students and faculty work on a common project: a critical and historically informed understanding of the world we live in.
 Additionally, our faculty play a leading role in interdisciplinary programs, such as Politics, Law and Social Thought, Cinema and Media Studies, and Jewish Studies, and in the Center for the Study of Women, Gender and Sexuality, and the Center for African and African American Studies.

-Our courses cover the entire range of the Atlantic traditions: historically from ancient Greece to the present; geographically from the Eastern Mediterranean to Germany and France to the Caribbean, Latin American and Africa and back again.
-Our students are not only open to the world, but we also provide them with first-hand experience of the world outside the U.S.—to see the world with different eyes—through study-abroad opportunities in Athens and Rome, for instance, in Paris, Madrid and Cuba, and in Leipzig and Berlin.
+Hence, our courses delve into the intricacies of Atlantic and Mediterranean traditions.
+Our students are not only open to the world, but we also provide them with first-hand experience of the world outside the U.S.—to see the world with different eyes—through study-abroad opportunities in Athens and Rome, for instance, in Paris, Madrid, and Cuba, and in Leipzig and Berlin.

 Whichever program our students choose, and some choose more than one, they graduate from Rice as linguistically proficient critical thinkers with a historically grounded understanding of the world they live in.

 Our students have become diplomats and investment bankers, federal prosecutors, lawyers, and advocates for social justice, they work for NGOs and tech start-ups, multinational corporations, and even NASA.
 And some have become teachers, scholars, and academics.
 Because they speak more than one language.
 Because they have studied abroad.
 And because they have engaged with the complex questions of the modern world that are relevant for all of us.
 Studying in our department is a career-building experience.

 — Welcome to Modern and Classical Literatures and Cultures at Rice.
 Come to see what we have to offer.